lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 * Share your code with other people.
 * Submit code that you did not write.
 * Modify someone else's solution and claim it as your own.
+* Post your own solutions on the internet.
+* Post the course assignments or quizzes on the internet.

 ### Academic misconduct